LAL-project/linear-arrangement-library/README.md

 ## Citing the library

 In this library users will find implementations of papers written by the developers of LAL themselves, and implementations of algorithms devised by other researchers.
+This library is the result of great efforts put directly by the developers, and indirectly by other researchers.
+In an academic paper, please,

+- cite the articles presenting LAL and the Zenodo repository that corresponds to the exact version of LAL that is used,
-This library is the result of a great effort put directly by the developers, and indirectly by other researchers.
-In an academic paper, besides citing the articles presenting LAL, users *must* also acknowledge the effort made by other researchers by citing their papers in which they describe the algorithms implemented in this library.
+- acknowledge the effort made by other researchers by citing their papers in which they describe the algorithms implemented in this library.
 Such papers are cited in the C++ documentation and can be found easily in the doxygen documentation.
 In case a citation is lacking, or is just incorrect, do not hesitate to contact us to inform us about this issue.
 All the citations can be found in doxygen format [here](https://github.com/LAL-project/linear-arrangement-library/blob/master/doxyconfig/bibliography.bib).

-In order to cite the Linear Arrangement Library, please cite the following paper(s):
+In order to cite the Linear Arrangement Library, please cite all papers presenting LAL (including, but not limited to the following list of papers):

 - Lluı́s Alemany-Puig, Juan Luis Esteban, and Ramon Ferrer-i-Cancho.
 "The Linear Arrangement Library.
 A new tool for research on syntactic dependency structures".
 In: Proceedings of the Second Workshop on Quantitative Syntax (Quasy, SyntaxFest 2021).
 Sofia, Bulgaria: Association for Computational Linguistics, Dec.
 2021, pp. 1–16. url: https://aclanthology.org/2021.quasy-1.1.